BQ Octantis

 BQ Octantis (BQ Oct) is a variable star in the constellation Octans.
 It is an S-type star with an apparent magnitude of 6.82.
 It lies less than a quarter degree from the South Celestial Pole (SCP), making it the closest star to the SCP brighter than magnitude 7.
-While it is much nearer the pole than Sigma Octantis (the star commonly used as the south pole star), it is too dim to the naked eye to use as a visual reference.
+While it is much nearer the pole than Polaris Australis (the star commonly used as the south pole star), it is too dim to the naked eye to use as a visual reference.

 BQ Octantis is a red giant on the asymptotic giant branch.
 Its spectrum has been classified as M3III or M4III.
 The spectrum shows abnormal abundances of s-process elements and particularly ZrO, so it is classified as an S star.
 These stars have dredged up fusion products from the interior, especially carbon.
 They have reached approximately equal levels of carbon and oxygen in their atmospheres, which causes dramatic changes to the atmospheric chemistry which are visible in the spectrum.
 As an S star, its spectrum is classified as S5,1, with S5 approximately equivalent to the temperature of an M5 giant and the 1 indicating that the ZrO bands are relatively weak.